-Miss Molly’s is one of the most haunted places in Fort Worth!
+Miss Molly’s B&B is one of the most haunted places in Fort Worth!

 Paranormal activity abounds in every room of the bed and breakfast.